 Futures can be registered at creation, or appended to the list of tasks.

-with threaded.waiting(future,... ) as tasks: tasks.append(future) tasks # results in order
+with threaded.waiting(*fs) as tasks: tasks.append(future) tasks # list of completed results

 The same interface works for

-from futured import asynced import aiohttp fetch = asynced(aiohttp.ClientSession().get) fetch(url) # return coroutine asynced.results(fs) # generate results from futures asynced.results(fs, timeout=...) # generate results as described above fetch.results(fs) fetch.map(urls, timeout=...) # generate results as completed fetch.mapzip(urls) # generate (url, result) pairs as completed
+from futured import asynced import aiohttp fetch = asynced(aiohttp.ClientSession().get) fetch(url) # return coroutine asynced.results(fs) # generate results from futures asynced.results(fs, timeout=...) # generate results as completed fetch.map(urls) # generate results in order fetch.map(urls, timeout=...) # generate results as completed fetch.mapzip(urls) # generate (url, result) pairs as completed

 subprocess.Popen to provide a

 Future compatible interface.